mihow/ishax-kos.github.io/README.md

 # medium-5e
-A class for dungeons and dragons 5th edition
+A homebrew class for dungeons and dragons 5th edition.